Mellifont Abbey in County Louth is one of the most interesting if inconspicuous (at first glance) abbeys in Ireland.

 My favourite survivals however are the medieval tiles.
 I’ve written about medieval tiles before and that can be found here.

 The tiles at Mellifont aren’t in the original positions and they are kept in formation in a closed off area because they were damaged by vandalism.
 They were most likely first introduced to Mellifont sometime after 1230.
-Intricate patterns adorn the tiles.
-They represent roughly 10 or 11 of the common medieval tile designs.
+Roughly 25 differnet patterns adorn the tiles.
+They all represent common medieval tile design, none are unique to Mellifont.
 You can see examples of surviving tiles below.

 I was also lucky enough to be able to have a look at some of the individual tiles which are in storage, including a really lovely lion rampant tile (see below).
 The tiles are surprisingly heavy and are earthenware with a lead glaze.
 They were fired in batches in a kiln.
 Mellifont would have bought them in, not made them on site